SamuSarmiento/SamuSarmiento/README.md

 # Hi there, I'm Samu Sarmiento 👋

-I am an experienced software engineer with a passion for building and developing on Web 3.0.
-My expertise lies in JavaScript, TypeScript, React, Next.Js and I specialize in creating content about NoCode, developing Web 3.0 and ThirdWeb.
+I am a self-thought software developer with experience in TypeScript and JavaScript.
+My expertise includes working with popular frameworks such as React, Next.js, and Node.js, as well as building Web 3.0 applications using ThirdWeb and Alchemy Platform.
+In addition to my technical skills, I have previous experience working at a cryptocurrency-focused VC firm, where I gained valuable insights into the industry and its evolving technologies.

 ## 🔭 Current Work
-- I am currently working on developing decentralized applications on the Web 3.0 stack.
+- I am currently in the thirdweb ambassador team.
-- I am also exploring the possibilities of blockchain technology and how it can be used to create new and innovative solutions for the web.
+- I am also exploring the possibilities of AI technology and how it can be used to create new and innovative solutions.

 ## 🌱 I'm interested in
-- Building decentralized applications
+- Creating content to help others learn and understand Web 3.0 and AI
-- Exploring the potential of blockchain technology
+- Exploring the potential of AI technology
-- Creating content to help others learn and understand Web 3.0
+- Create LLMs Apps

 ## 📫 How to reach me
 - [LinkedIn](https://www.linkedin.com/in/samu-sarmiento/)